-Note: This blog post is a higher-level description of Covid Act Now’s four COVID metrics.
-For a more technical, “kitchen sink” description of assumptions and methodology, please see our references and assumptions document.
+Note: This blog post is a higher-level description of Covid Act Now‘s four COVID metrics.
+For a more technical, “kitchen sink” description of assumptions and methodology, please see our references and assumptions document, along with our data sources presentation.

 Fighting COVID is hard, but understanding where we stand against COVID just got easier.